GOD-GAMER/for-ciabatta/README.md

 ## Troubleshooting
 - Bot will not connect
-  - Token invalid/missing oauth: prefix -> Click Get Token again
+  - Token invalid/missing oauth: prefix -> Get a new token via manual OAuth
   - Channel name wrong -> Use login name (lowercase)
 - Can not send chat
   - Bot not a mod or Twitch rate-limiting -> Mod the bot, slow down
   - Prefix mismatch -> Check PREFIX
 - Web not loading
   - Port busy -> Change WEB_PORT
+- OAuth issues
+  - Use https://localhost as redirect URI in your Twitch app
+  - Copy the access_token from the URL fragment after authorization
+  - Ensure token starts with oauth: prefix
 - EventSub issues
   - 403 / signature failed -> Secret mismatch or wrong URL
   - Tunnel not reachable -> Ensure public HTTPS URL is active